Annunciation (Lippi, Rome)

-The Annunciation is a painting by the Italian Renaissance painter Filippo Lippi, finished around 1445–1450.
-It is housed in the Galleria Doria Pamphilj, Rome.
+The Annunciation is a tempera on wood painting by the Florentine Renaissance painter Filippo Lippi, executed by the artist between 1445 and 1450.
+It entered the collection of the Galleria Doria Pamphilj, Rome in the mid-19th century.

 Differences with other depictions of the Annunciation include the angel's position on the right and the use of a very bright source of light, inspired by works of Filippo Brunelleschi and Beato Angelico.
 On the top are the hands of God, emerging from the clouds and releasing the dove of the Holy Ghost.
 The dove descends along a luminous trail running toward the Virgin's shoulder, transmitting the Divine Will through materialized light.

 The architectural framework may be the work of an assistant.